This post will help you understand the primary differences between the two opposite thyroid conditions known as hypothyroidism and hyperthyroidism.

 These two conditions can’t really be compared to one another in this way.

-On the other hand, hyperthyroidism is often to lead a patient into the Doctor's office to get treatment more rapidly due to heart palpitations, increased sweating and so on.
+On the other hand, hyperthyroidism causes enough symptoms to lead a patient to the doctor’s office to get treatment more rapidly due to heart palpitations, increased sweating, and so on.